Storage Tips to Save You Time and Money

 Storing Your Appliances

 - Keep the doors of fridges and freezers ajar.
 Gaping doors will let the air in to ventilate the insides of fridges and freezers.
-This will prevent the growths of molds and bacteria that will give off foul smell.
+This will prevent the growth of mould and bacteria that will give off foul smell.

 - Leave a deodorizer inside fridges or freezers.
 You can use commercial products or some home remedies like baking powder or charcoal to maintain a clean, fresh scent inside these appliances.